ResRep: Lossless CNN Pruning via Decoupling Remembering and Forgetting: Related Work

-Most of the static channel pruning methods can be categorized into two families. \textbf{Pruning-then-finetuning} methods identify and prune the unimportant channels from a well-trained model by some measurements \cite{abbasi2017structural,hu2016network,li2016pruning,luo2017thinet,molchanov2019importance,molchanov2016pruning,polyak2015channel,yu2018nisp}, which may cause significant accuracy drop, and finetune it afterwards to restore the performance.
-Some methods measure the importance and prune progressively \cite{ding2019approximated,lin2018accelerating}, which can be viewed as repeating pruning-finetuning iterations.
-However, a major drawback is that the pruned models are difficult to finetune, and the final accuracy is not guaranteed.
-As a prior work \cite{liu2018rethinking} highlighted, the pruned models can be easily trapped into bad local minima, and sometimes cannot even reach a similar level of accuracy with a counterpart of the same structure trained from scratch.
-Such a discovery motivated us to pursue perfect pruning, which eliminates the need for finetuning.
-As the pruning operation in ResRep is a mathematically equivalent transformation of the trained parameters, it causes no performance drop hence requires no finetuning. \textbf{Learning-based pruning} methods utilize a customized learning process to reduce the pruning-caused damage.
-Apart from the above-mentioned penalty-based paradigm to zero out some of the channels \cite{alvarez2016learning,DBLP:conf/nips/AlvarezS16,ding2018auto,lin2019towards,liu2015sparse,wang2018structured,wen2016learning}, some other methods prune via meta-learning \cite{Metapruning}, adversarial learning \cite{GAL}, \etc. Compared with these complicated methods, ResRep can be easily implemented and trained end-to-end.
+Most of the channel pruning methods can be categorized into two families. \textbf{Pruning-then-finetuning} methods identify and prune the unimportant channels from a well-trained model by some measurements \cite{abbasi2017structural,hu2016network,li2016pruning,luo2017thinet,molchanov2019importance,molchanov2016pruning,polyak2015channel,yu2018nisp}, which may cause significant accuracy drop, and finetune it afterwards.
+Some methods repeat pruning-finetuning iterations to measure the importance and prune progressively \cite{ding2019approximated,lin2018accelerating}.
+A major drawback is that the pruned models can be easily trapped into bad local minima, and sometimes cannot even reach a similar level of accuracy with a counterpart of the same structure trained from scratch \cite{liu2018rethinking}.
+This discovery highlights the significance of perfect pruning, which eliminates the need for finetuning.
+In this family, PCAS \cite{yamamoto2018pcas} is the most related to ResRep, which identifies the unimportant channels by training attention modules appended after conv layers.
+Unlike ResRep, PCAS performs imperfect pruning and requires finetuning after removing the unimportant channels.
+Moreover, PCAS discards the attention modules after training, which results in more structural damage, while ResRep uses a \textit{mathematically equivalent} transformation to obtain the final model structure without any performance drop. \textbf{Learning-based pruning} methods utilize a custom learning process to reduce the pruning-caused damage.
+Apart from the above-mentioned penalty-based paradigm to zero out some of the channels \cite{alvarez2016learning,DBLP:conf/nips/AlvarezS16,ding2018auto,lin2019towards,liu2015sparse,wang2018structured,wen2016learning}, some other methods prune via making some filters identical \cite{CSGD-journal}, meta-learning \cite{Metapruning}, adversarial learning \cite{GAL}, \etc.